 The equipment type and arrangement should be verified as ordered at once when it arrives at the jobsite.
-When a discrepancy is found, the local Greenheck Fan Corporation Sales Representative must be notified immediately so that corrective action may be investigated, also verify electrical conformance to specifications.
+When a discrepancy is found, the local Greenheck sales representative must be notified immediately so that corrective action may be investigated, also verify electrical conformance to specifications.
 Unauthorized alterations and unauthorized backcharges will not be recognized by Greenheck Fan Corporation.